Electrolytic Conservation Of Iron & Steel Artefacts

 Voltage And Current

-This issue has been dealt with earlier, but it's so important that I'll mention it again: the supply voltage is not critical, as long as it is higher than around 5 volts and not so high as to be a health hazard.
-If too high a current is allowed to flow, any deposited iron will be very porous and possibly become detached from the surface and the rapid hydrogen bubble production can blast off rusted metal which could possibly have been recovered using much lower currents.
-If you are finding the anodes rust badly and the electrolyte bubbles a lot and becomes discoloured, the current is far too high and you may as well have just sandblasted the item.
+This issue has been dealt with earlier, but it's important enough to mention again: the supply voltage is not critical, as long as it's higher than around 5 volts and not so high as to be a health hazard.
+However, if too high a current is allowed to flow, any recovered iron will be very porous and possibly become detached from the surface and the rapid hydrogen bubble production can blast off rusted metal which could possibly have been recovered using much lower currents.
+If you are finding the anodes rust badly and the electrolyte bubbles a lot and becomes discoloured, the current is far too high and as I've said before, you may just as well have sandblasted the item.

 Electrolysis Can Damage Paint